 May you be happy.”

-The fact is stress around travelling is more prevalent than we usually imagine.
+The fact is stress around traveling is more prevalent than we usually imagine.
 Just practice this as an experiment over and again without expectation and see what you notice.
 Even holding that phrase in your mind can be helpful in getting out of your own head and back into your life.

 What would life be like in the days, weeks and months ahead if more people practiced being The Ambassador of Compassion during this high travel season?